devtron-labs/devtron/docs/user-guide/global-configurations/gitops.md

 ## Add Git Configuration

 Select the Gitops section of global configuration.
-At the top of the section, two git tabs are available.
+At the top of the section, two Git providers are available.

 * **GitHub**
 * **GitLab**

 ![](../../.gitbook/assets/gc-gitops-blank.png)

-Select one of the git tabs.
+Select one of the Git providers.
 To add git account, You need to provide three inputs as given below:
 1. Git Host
 2. Github Organization Name / Gitlab Group id
 3. Git access credential